Coal rationing in and after WW2 in the UK

 My grandmother complained bitterly about the coal ration.
 She had always had two hundredweight a fortnight.
-She needed two hundredweight (100kg) a fortnight.
+She needed two hundredweight (just over 100kg) a fortnight.
 Although she only had a fire in winter, she had always had two hundredweight of coal delivered every fortnight throughout the year for budgeting purposes.
 Couldn't they see - she argued - that that came to fifty-two hundredweight a year?
 Fifty hundredweight was no good to her.
 What would she do for the odd fortnight?
 She kept this up, and eventually 'they' relented, and she continued to have her two hundredweight a fortnight.

 My mother never - yes, never - had a fire during the day when she was the only person at home, when my father was at work, or later in the forces, and I was at school.
 She said that it wasn't necessary because she was busy doing housework or out shopping, but I can't imagine that was entirely true.
 It might have been to save money, but I'm sure that spinning out the coal ration had a lot to do with it.

 For me, as a child, I never felt cold at school, presumably because schools were regarded as essential service providers.---

 There is a whole group of detailed pages on coal purchase and delivery in the early-mid 20th Century.